-As of April 30, 2018, a total of 15,129,691 ADSs representing 45,389,073 Class A ordinary shares were outstanding.
+As of the date of this annual report, a total of 15,179,697 ADSs representing 45,539,091 Class A ordinary shares were outstanding.
 Such ordinary shares were registered in the name of a nominee of JPMorgan Chase Bank, N.A., the depositary for the ADSs.
 We have no further information as to ordinary shares or ADSs held, or beneficially owned, by U.S. persons.

 We are currently not aware that we are directly or indirectly owned or controlled by another corporation, by any foreign government or by any other natural or legal person severally or jointly and we are currently not aware of any arrangement that may, at a subsequent date, result in a change of control of our company, other than the beneficial ownership and restructuring information as disclosed in this "E. Share Ownership" and "Item 4.
-Information on the Company-History and Development of the Company-Going Private Proposal" or elsewhere in this annual report.
+Information on the Company-History and Development of the Company".